sqlparser/gsp_demo/sqlflow/readme.md

 from tbl a left join TT b on (a.key=b.key)
 ```

-The value of select result: `teur` depends on the source column `tbl.kamut`
+The value of the select result: `teur` depends on the source column `tbl.kamut`
-in the case expression, although it’s value is not derived from `tbl.kamut` directly.
+in the case expression, although it values is not derived from `tbl.kamut` directly.

 `query_result.teur` <- fddi <- `tbl.kamut`